Shane Foxman is featured in the following program(s):

-Shane Foxman is the sports reporter for CBC News Vancouver at 5, 5:30 & 6.
+Shane Foxman is the former sports reporter for CBC News Vancouver.
 A Toronto native, Shane graduated from Loyalist College in Belleville, Ontario in Broadcast Journalism.

 Shane is no stranger to television reporting.
 Starting out in Yorkton, Saskatchewan in 1989 on CKOS television, he has worked with a number of stations in Alberta and Ontario before coming to Victoria and finally settling in Vancouver.
 His early experience working for small stations, where one did a little bit of everything, helped Shane become adept at taking on many roles.
 He has hosted daily news magazine shows, worked as a Legislative Reporter, News Reporter and Anchor before turning to Sports.